wp-plugins/wp-piwik/readme.txt

 **Experimental**

 The WPMU support is currently experimental.
-Please test it own your own (e.g. using a local copy of your WPMU) before you use it in an user context.
+Please test it on your own (e.g. using a local copy of your WPMU) before you use it in an user context.

 **Simple**